engie-group/zabel-elements/README.md

 contains the standard _elements_ library for Zabel.

-An element is an external service such as _Artifactory_ or _Jenkins_ or a LDAP server that can be used or managed by the Zabel platform.
+An element is an external service such as _Artifactory_ or _Jenkins_ or a LDAP server that can be used or managed by Zabel.

 This package provides the necessary wrappers for some elements commonly found in many workplaces, namely: